-To use this cannabutter cooking calculator, simply enter the amount of cannabis and the number of servings, and voilà!
+To use this cannabutter ratio calculator, simply enter the amount of cannabis and the number of servings, and voilà!

 When considering pure butter in a recipe, remember a portion of the butter will be cooked and scraped off the top.
 Often in a cannabis restaurant, chefs use one-third more butter than called for.

 Whether you buy cannabutter elsewhere or make it yourself, you need to know how it should be stored.

 Here are some helpful tips on storing the tasty treat:

 - What you don’t use immediately should be stored in the refrigerator